Lucasplaygaemes/JNTD/README.md

 # Multiplatform?
 And it's a miracle!
 The code is "multiplataform", not really, but the code was able to run on my pc.
 But it's not perfect, nothing is, i need to make some modifications so it can run nice on every platform.

-# Repository!
-I will make my own repository! and you ask where?
-In the beloved Github!
-I will make the repository folder here, on github, it's not the best, but it's what i can do for now.
-Just like you can download the files from the linux with one command from a repository, any important file will be in the repository.

 # Plugins?
 And the plugins parts are back, but this time isn't with good news, but i'm making a clean and revision, and unfortunetly with AI help, to debug the code.
 And i'm not having sucess yet haha.